 FF&E is an extensive subject.
 Making the initial selections is just the tip of the iceberg.
 Selecting FF&E also involves a lot of technical and legal issues, such as flammability and code requirements.

 Furniture, Fixtures, and Equipment–aka FF&E, is a big part of the designer’s responsibility.

-FF&E doesn’t just deal with aesthetics of design selections.
-Product and material coordination involves many technical specifications and life safety requirements.
+FF&E doesn’t just deal with the aesthetics of design selections.
+Product and material coordination involve many technical specifications and life safety requirements.

-In 2013, California announced plans to transform its fire safety standards by dropping the 1975 law that required foam used in furniture cushions to withstand a 12-second exposure to small, open flame.
+California transformed its fire safety standards by dropping the 1975 law that required foam used in furniture cushions to withstand a 12-second exposure to small, open flame.

 There is so much more to your job than making a space pretty!